 Nevertheless, violent crimes against foreigners in Thailand are almost unheard of although there have been a couple of remote cases in the past, but please do no alarm yourself unnecessary as criminal activities can happen anywhere.

 In all of my travels around Thailand, I have never encountered any sort of crime, but then again, I try not to attract crime either.
 Petty crimes and theft such as pick-pocketing, jewellery and bag snatching will always be common no matter where you go.

-I personally think there are misbehavioral pattens in some humans of mostly poorer countries where you'll find this happening more often than not.
-In countries such as Thailand and India there will always be elements of theft, but without the potential threat of death.
+I personally think there are misbehavioral patterns in some humans of mostly poorer countries where you'll find this happening more often than not.
+In countries such as Thailand and India, there will always be elements of theft, but without the potential threat of death.
 The same cannot be said for certain parts of Africa including South Africa.

 Watch your wallet, handbag and purse when walking in crowded streets, tourist sites, markets and other public places.
 There are many signs warning tourists to be aware of pick-pockets such as at the crowded Chatuchak Weekend Market in Bangkok and other such attractions around the country for that matter.

 Should you encounter a problem, try to locate the Tourist Police who are more likely to speak and understand English far better than any of the other local police would.
 You will find Tourist Police in all the major cities, though not necessarily in the smaller towns.
 You could also contact your nearest consulate or embassy regarding any crime orientation, should the occasion present itself.

 One other concern for your security in the cities of Thailand and that is to never go out to remote or dark areas that you deem unfamiliar, especially at night.
 My girlfriend and her friend mistakenly took me to one such area at night whilst out looking for nightclubs in Bangkok.
 I told her that this particular area didn't feel safe, and quickly got back into the waiting taxi and promptly left the area.